GUIDE 2024

 If you’re more for managing other writing, becoming a proposal manager is a natural choice.
 It’s arguably the most fast-paced job.
 You work with teams outside the core proposal team, such as marketing and graphic designers.
 Furthermore, you’re involved in every step of the process.

-Unlike writers and proposal coordinators, proposal managers work from step one, meaningprimary deciding to bid or not to bid.
+Unlike writers and proposal coordinators, proposal managers work from step one, meaning primarily deciding to bid or not to bid.
 Primary proposal manager responsibilities are.

 • Discuss and decide to engage with a proposal or not.

-• Identify the client’s needs, strengths, and weaknesses.
+• Identify the client’s needs, strengths, and weaknesses by managing client relationships.

 • Create proposal plans.